jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 #### Execute Connections

-< TO DO: You have to address the details in *Using Command Symbols* and the preliminariness of the system command notation might eventually be removed.
-And then you have to display just the actual connections (executable references to the command) that are already visible inside the more complex pictures now shown below. >
+< TO DO: You might address the details in *Using Command Symbols* and the preliminariness of the system command notation might eventually be removed.
+And then you might display just the actual connections (executable references to the command) that are already visible inside the more complex pictures now shown below. >

 Access controlling the __Execute__ system command for command objects may seem like access controlling the ability to call a command.
 But that is not true.
 You can access control a command’s __Use As Class__ connector to make a command callable or not.
 You do not need to access control the __Execute__ system command for that.